c4dt/lightarti-rest/tools/README.md

 ```

 This sub-command effectively creates a snapshot of the most
-reliable advertised relays in the Tor network in the form of two files:
+reliable advertised routers in the Tor network in the form of two files:

 - A customized consensus containing metadata related to a subset of
   routers present in the Tor network. (default: `consensus.txt`)